afsalthaj/fp-generator/docs/datagen_why.md

 --------

 ## More problems?
-Definimng solutions to all potential problems here.
-However, worth noting more potential problems.
+Defining solutions to all potential problems here is impractical.
+However, worth noting a few more problems.

 * Assuming we solved the above problem of blocking, how do we apply it when we need to `batch` the data?
    Examples: